5 and 6 February, 2016 -Monlam Pavillion, Bodhgaya,

 As His Holiness’ car approached, a line of leaping performers danced out to greet him, forming a unique, Bhutanese-style serbang or ceremonial procession to escort his car through the welcome gate into the monastery grounds and to the temple, where the Abbot and senior monks were waiting for him.

 Entering the three-storey temple, the Karmapa first lit two butter lamps as offerings on the altar, and prostrated three times.
-At the request of the Abbot, he Read the rest of this article
+At the request of the Abbot, he then consecrated a new Buddha statue, before sitting down on the throne to Read the rest of this article

 January 6, 2014